Gipfeli Recipe: How to Make Perfect Swiss Pastries at Home

 • Store baked Gipfeli in an airtight container at room temperature for up to 3 days.

 • For longer storage, freeze unbaked, shaped Gipfeli.
 Bake directly from frozen, adding 5-7 minutes to the baking time.
+And when you’re in the mood for a heartier baked dish, our Amish Hamburger Steak Bake is another great homemade option.

 • Reheat baked Gipfeli in a preheated oven at 300°F (150°C) for 5-7 minutes to restore crispness.